Lord of the Dance (hymn): Reception

-Verse 3 of the hymn, which includes the line that "[t]he Holy People said it was a shame", has been analyzed as implying collective Jewish responsibility for the death of Jesus, and therefore conflicting with Catholic doctrine.
+Verse 3 of the hymn, which includes the line that "[t]he Holy People said it was a shame", has been analysed as implying collective Jewish responsibility for the death of Jesus.
 However, Sydney Carter also criticised holier-than-thou religious attitudes through his other work, including song lyrics such as "The Vicar is a Beatnik" about social conservatives in the Church of England.